|1995||Randy Johnson*||pi sp||Mariners||23.7||Albert Belle||lf||Indians||15.4|

-Four other teams have had five representatives—Indians, Tigers, Diamondbacks and Dodgers.
+Three other teams have had five representatives—Tigers, Diamondbacks and Dodgers.

 Only once has the top batter and pitcher in the league come from the same team—in 2013 in the American League, when the top pitcher Max Scherzer and top batter, Miguel Cabrera, both came from the Tigers.